Vision-Based Online Key Point Estimation of Deformable Robots: Results

-We tested $14$ different CNN architectures and reported their performance on three soft robots in \Cref{tab:cnn}.
+We tested 14 different CNN architectures and reported their performance on three soft robots in \textbf{Table 2}.
 All errors are normalized with the corresponding robot's length.
 The main performance metrics are mean and maximum tip estimation errors of the testing data set.
 Considering the limited data size, we prefer networks with better generalizability outside of the training data set.
-Therefore, we also include the mean tip estimation error of the training data set and the ratio of the training over testing mean errors.
-To avoid possible overfitting to the training set, for each data set, the best CNN performance is picked among architectures with the overfit ratio under $1.5$.
-Above this threshold, the testing error is more than $1.5$ times the training error, suggesting an unbalanced performance not generalizable throughout the whole workspace.
-The best estimation performance for the \textit{WaxCast} arm is $0.3\%$ (\SI{1.01}{mm}) by VGG\_s\_bn, for \textit{SoPrA}, it is $0.54\%$ (\SI{1.46}{mm}) by VGG13, and for the soft robotic fish, it is $0.62\%$ (\SI{0.72}{mm}) by EffNetV2\_m.
-We also report the parameter numbers with output size $6$ and the average CNN forward frequency for a single estimation on a cluster GPU (NVIDIA Tesla V100-SXM2 32 GiB).
+Therefore, we also include the overfit ratio, which is calculated by dividing the mean tip estimation error of the testing data set by the training mean errors.
+To avoid possible overfitting to the training set, for each data set, the best CNN performance is picked among architectures with the overfit ratio under 1.5.
+Above this threshold, the testing error is more than 1.5 times the training error, suggesting an unbalanced performance not generalizable throughout the whole workspace.
+The best estimation performance for the \textit{WaxCast} arm is 0.3\% (1.01 mm) by VGG-s-bn, for \textit{SoPrA}, it is 0.54\% (1.46 mm) by VGG13, and for the soft robotic fish, it is 0.62\% (0.72 mm) by EffNetV2-m.
+We also report the parameter numbers with output size 6 and the average CNN forward frequency for a single estimation on a cluster GPU (NVIDIA Tesla V100-SXM2 32 GiB).